A new ionisation network and radiation transport module in PLUTO: Tests

-We show a more quantitative picture in Fig \ref{fig:ionis-front} for the evolution of the IF (taken as the radius where $X_{\rm HI} = 0.5$) for two cases.
-In the first case, we switch off the local emission at every cell (but include radiation losses) which means that any photon that is emitted by a recombining plasma is not re-absorbed .
+We perform two kinds of \strom sphere tests.
+In the first case, we switch off the local emission at every cell (but include radiation losses), which means that any photon that is emitted by a recombining plasma is not re-absorbed.
 This is similar to case A recombination in an optically thin medium with coefficient $\alpha_A$.
-In the second case, we turn on the local emission from the plasma, this means that the emitted photons from a recombination can be re-absorbed in the same medium after the recombination.
+In the second case, we turn on the local emission from the plasma and allow the emitted photons to be re-absorbed, depending on the optical depth.
 This allows the gas to approach "case B" recombination.
-The expected sizes of the Str\"{o}mgren spheres for cases A and B are
+The expected sizes of the \strom spheres for pure case-A and B are